EPiCS/soundgates/tutorials/editormanual/index.md

 5. If you open the patch editor, the category "Imported Composite Sound Components" should contain the entry "CombinedWaves".
    Add it to the canvas in the same way you add an atomic sound component.
-   You can not modify the embedded elements of an composite sound component in the patch editor.
+   You can not modify the embedded elements of a composite sound component in the patch editor.
-   If you don't want to see the embedded elements, then right-click on the component and choose "Hide/Show Embedded Elements", such you can use the composite sound component as a black box.
+   If you don't want to see the embedded elements, then right-click on the component and choose "Hide/Show Embedded Elements", such that you can use the composite sound component as a black box.

    ![CombinedWaves Black Box](http://pc2.github.io/pg-soundgates/assets/images/16_composite_as_black_box.png)

-###Creating a composite sound component from an existing component structure
+##Creating a composite sound component from an existing component structure
 Imagine you created a patch and you want to use a part of it in another patch.
 For example, you want to use the combination of the components SineGenerator and SampleControlMultiplication that you saw in the first tutorial.
 In this case you can create a composite sound component from these existing components.
 To do this, you have to perform the following steps: